homearanya/testing-site/src/content/articles/2017-08-05-what-is-vuukle.md

 Services we offer include:

-1. Commenting System
+**1. Commenting System**

 * Can be embedded on any website
 * Related posts suited for each visitor
 * Auto-moderation of comments through Vuukle’s unique ranking algorithm
 * Audience interaction increased with focused comments
 * High-rated comments always shown, poorly rated comments are filtered out

-2. Analytics Dashboard
+**2. Analytics Dashboard**

 * Topic, tag, author analytics
 * Moderation
 * Newsletters
 * and more…

-3. Embeddable Widgets
+**3. Embeddable Widgets**

 * Sentiment analysis widget
 * Email Subscribe
 * Ideabox
 * Embeddable Comments
 * More widgets are coming soon

 ![What is Vuukle 03](/img/2017-08-05-what-is-vuukle-m1.png)